 Against this background, the purpose of this study is to develop a framework, using a contingency approach, for SME export performance measurement, addressing the multifaceted nature of the phenomenon and incorporating managers' perceptions and priorities.
 Under the assumption that export performance is idiosyncratic to the firm, its measurement needs to be dictated by the firm's specific strategic orientations and the rationales adopted by its managers.
-To reflect these differences in managerial judgment, the proposed framework employs a collection of criteria, indicators, and benchmarks pertaining to export goals, while accounting for variation in the value that managers attach to these aspects.
-To operationalize this framework, we introduce and elaborate on a novel methodology - fuzzy analytic hierarchy process (FAHP) - which is a powerful and flexible multi-criteria decision-making tool that is useful for handling complex problems.
-FAHP allows us to take into account, explicitly, the variation in managerial preferences with respect to the assessment of export performance.
-The use of fuzzy logic in conjunction with AHP facilitates the capture of the uncertainties and imprecision associated with managers' subjective performance assessment.
+To reflect these differences in managerial judgment, the proposed framework employs a collection of criteria, indicators, and benchmarks pertaining to export goals while accounting for variation in the value that managers attach to these aspects.
+To operationalize this framework, we introduce and elaborate on a novel methodology fuzzy analytic hierarchy process (FAHP)-which is a powerful and flexible multicriteria decision-making tool that is useful for handling complex problems.
+The FAHP allows us to explicitly take into account the variation in managerial preferences with respect to the assessment of export performance.
+The use of fuzzy logic in conjunction with the analytic hierarchy process (AHP) facilitates the capture of the uncertainties and imprecision associated with managers' subjective performance assessment.

 This study contributes to the conceptualization, operationalization, and discussion of export performance by proposing a comprehensive and contextualized means of measuring perceived export performance.
-Building on previous studies (e.g., Diamantopoulos and Kakkos, 2007; Lages et al., 2005; Lages and Lages, 2004), and adopting a contingency approach, we develop and test two approaches for measuring export performance: the "individualized perceived export performance" (IPEP) framework and a simplified model.
+Building on previous studies (e.g., Diamantopoulos and Kakkos 2007; Lages, Lages, and Lages 2005; Lages and Lages 2004), and adopting a contingency approach, we develop and test two approaches for measuring export performance: the individualized perceived export performance (IPEP) framework and a simplified model.
 Both measurement approaches provide integrative, multidimensional conceptualizations of perceptual export performance, suited for different purposes.
-The more complex IPEP framework contributes to the export performance measurement literature by providing a systematic approach to (1) making sense of multiple - and potentially conflicting - perspectives associated with the assessment of export performance and enhancing the conceptual understanding of this complex phenomenon; (2) breaking export performance into finer elements (including different goals, criteria, benchmarks, and time frames) using a hierarchical structure; (3) eliciting managers' judgments regarding the relative importance of these elements, while accounting for potential trade-offs and complementarities; (4) accounting for the subjectivity of judgments through the use of fuzzy logic; and (5) reaching a synthesized assessment by integrating variably-weighted components related to different aspects of export performance, using a systematic approach to calculating a representation of perceived performance.
-The IPEP framework provides a valuable managerial tool, but is overly complex for large-scale data collection; the streamlined simplified model aims to capture the essence of the IPEP in a form that is suitable for use in empirical research.
-In this way, our research aligns with calls in the literature for acknowledging and accounting for contextual nuances when investigating export performance (e.g., Chen et al., 2016; Diamantopoulos and Kakkos, 2007; Katsikeas et al., 2000; Sousa, 2004).
+The more complex IPEP framework contributes to the export performance measurement literature by providing a systematic approach to (1) making sense of multiple, potentially conflicting, perspectives associated with the assessment of export performance and enhancing the conceptual understanding of this complex phenomenon; (2) breaking export performance into finer elements (including different goals, criteria, benchmarks, and time frames) using a hierarchical structure; (3) eliciting managers' judgments regarding the relative importance of these elements while accounting for potential trade-offs and complementarities; (4) accounting for the subjectivity of judgments through the use of fuzzy logic; and (5) reaching a synthesized assessment by integrating variably weighted components related to different aspects of export performance, using a systematic approach to calculating a representation of perceived performance.
+The IPEP framework provides a valuable managerial tool, but it is overly complex for large-scale data collection; the streamlined simplified model aims to capture the essence of the IPEP in a form that is suitable for use in empirical research.
+In this way, our research aligns with calls in the literature for acknowledging and accounting for contextual nuances when investigating export performance (e.g., Chen, Sousa, and He 2016; Diamantopoulos and Kakkos 2007; Katsikeas, Leonidou, and Morgan 2000; Sousa 2004).